elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 Letters were read from Mrs. Olive Thorne Miller and Mrs. Florence Earle Coates,-- the latter expressing her pleasure at having been elected an Honorary Member of the Club.

 An Invitation was received from the “Lend a Hand Club[“] of Mt.
 Washington to our members, for February 1st;-- Mrs. Olive Thorne Miller being the guest of honor on that day.
 The names of the seven new members voted by the Board of Management on January 10th, and read to the Club on the same day was again read.
-These names were: Miss Cewas,-- Miss [Lucy] Cousins,-- Miss [Imogen] George,-- Mrs. [Thomas] Morris,-- Miss [Pauline Covington] Rust,-- Mrs. Frederick [Florence McIntyre] Tyson,-- and Miss [Henrietta] Wilmer.
+These names were: Miss Cewas,-- Miss [Lucy] Comins,-- Miss [Imogen] George,-- Mrs. [Thomas] Morris,-- Miss [Pauline Covington] Rust,-- Mrs. Frederick [Florence McIntyre] Tyson,-- and Miss [Henrietta] Wilmer.
 After refreshments and conversation, the meeting adjourned.

 [38]